alipnm/One_file_projects/README.md

 # One_file_projects
-The projects are here that are just one file.
+- The projects are here that are just one file.
+## Projects
+### Animation print
+- A function that prints the text on the screen with an animation.